 At various times during the year the pupils of the Academy are involved in raising funds for specific charities.
 These include The Royal British Legion Poppy Appeal, BBC Children in Need and Red Nose Day.
-Christmas parcels for local families affected by COVID-19 were donated by our families and distributed by Penn UK.
-Other charity events included a Harvest Festival collection for the Salvation Army and a stamp collection in support of The Bone Cancer Research Trust.
+Food bank parcels for local families and supplies for Ukraine were donated by our families.
+Other charity events included a Harvest Festival collection for Harp and a stamp collection in support of The Bone Cancer Research Trust.